Who We Are

 Karissa and Phil started Roots & Branches Counseling, LLC as a way to address gaps in the growing need for consistent, effective, and skilled mental health therapists in the community who are passionate about providing mental health care to people from a wide variety of backgrounds.

-Karissa provides individual and family therapy with adolescents and adults.
+Karissa provides individual and family therapy with older adolescents and adults.

-She has experience working with various mental and behavioral health issues including depression, anxiety, trauma including abuse and PTSD, dissociative disorders, ADHD, eating disorders, self-harming, suicidal ideation, addiction, relationship issues, life transitions, grief and loss, adolescent issues, and increasing supportive care for the LGBTQ+ community.
+She has experience working with various mental and behavioral health issues including depression, anxiety, trauma, ADHD and neurodivergence in adults, addiction, suicidal ideation, relationship challenges, life transitions, stuck patterns, grief and loss, self-shame and self-doubt, adolescent issues, women-centric care, and increasing support for the LGBTQ+ community.

 Phil Viebeck, MSW, LCSW is mental health therapist with experience in a variety of settings from summer camp counseling to inpatient drug and alcohol detox and rehabilitation.
 Phil worked for Deschutes County Behavioral Health as a therapist for 4 years in both Redmond and La Pine, Oregon.
-He graduated with his Masters from Rutgers School of Social Work.
+He graduated with his Masters from Rutgers School of Social Work in 2017.

-Phil provides individual therapy with adolescents and adults.
+Phil provides individual and couples therapy with adults.

 He has experience working with a wide variety of mental health concerns including depression, anxiety, chronic stress, burnout, reactions to trauma including PTSD and dissociative disorders, internal conflict, attachment issues, relationship issues and family dynamics, identity issues, existential depression and anxiety, shame, addiction, self-harm, suicidal ideation, and more.